serge-web/serge/development-standards.md

 Remember, DRY code, doesn't always mean less code, sometimes we have to write a little bit more code to make something more reusable, this is acceptable as more code now means less code later.
 However, efforts should always be made to keep the code as terse as possible.
 This is where KISS comes in.

-KISS stands for Keep It Simple, Stupid.
+KISS stands for 'Keep It Simple, Stupid.'
 Which is a slightly mean way of saying, don't overcomplicate your code and consider it's readability and simplicity when you write it.

 > ❗ Rather than provide examples for this section, instead I will refer you to this great article by Arvind Singh Baghel, it's not related to JavaScript but the principles are transferrable and it includes a few great examples: https://dzone.com/articles/software-design-principles-dry-and-kiss

+#### Naming conventions and Casing

+Please adhere to the following naming conventions.

+- All filenames should be written in `kebab-case`
+- All function/method names should be written in `camelCase`
+- All Component and Class names should be written in `PascalCase`
+- Stylesheet classes, id's and variables should all be written in `kebab-case`
+- Components should be named in a descriptive manner (e.g. `notification-panel`)
+- Images should be named in a descriptive manner (e.g. `man-using-fishing-rod.jpg`)
+- Functions/methods should be named in a descriptive manner (e.g. `getClassNames()`)
+- Style classes should be written in a descriptive manner (e.g. `.progress-bar`)

 ### JavaScript/React (.ts/.tsx)